 For many years, Grupo Sal has been supporting different educational and environmental projects in Latin America.
-Grupo Sal fights for a better and a more dignified life.
-It supports projects which are presented in the various pr0grammes.
+Grupo Sal fights for a better and a life with greater dignity.
+It supports projects which are featured in various programmes.
 Over the past 30 years, Grupo Sal has collected about one million Euros in donations.

-Grupo Sal has been supporting the project “Casa de los Tres Mundos” most fervently and for the longest period of time.
-It has done so not only with donations, but also by collaborating with “Pan y Arte”.
+Out of all projects, Grupo Sal has been supporting “Casa de los Tres Mundos” most strongly and for the longest period of time.
+It has done so not only with donations but also by collaborating with “Pan y Arte”.
 Roberto Deimel, one of the founding members of Grupo Sal, has been the chairman of “Pan y Arte” since the beginning.

 The Austrian actor Dietmar Schönherr founded the charity “Fundación de los Tres Mundos” together with his friend Ernesto Cardenal in 1987.
-They made it their goal to establish a cultural centre which fosters a national and international exchange of art, artists and creative artists.
-A centre meant to awaken the creativity of the native population, to rediscover lost cultural heritage and to help the young nation with its search for identity.
+They set themselves the goal to establish a cultural centre which fosters a national and international exchange of art: A centre meant to awaken the creativity of the native population, to rediscover lost cultural heritage, and to help the young nation find its identity.

-Dietmar Schönherr and Ernesto Cardenal bought the former noble residence with Julio Cardenal´s heritage.
-After elaborate renovations, the international cultural centre was opened.
+Dietmar Schönherr and Ernesto Cardenal bought the former noble residence with Julio Cardenal’s heritage.
+After extensive renovation work, the international cultural centre was opened.

 Dietmar Schönherr was especially concerned with helping disadvantaged children.
-Every year, hundreds of children and teenages from every social background gain access to musical schools, art schools and courses for working streeet kids.
-The “Casa” is also open for teachers as an educational institution with musical and artistic courses.
+Every year, hundreds of children and teenagers from every social background gain access to musical schools, art schools, and courses for working street kids.
+The “Casa” is also open to teachers as an educational institution with musical and artistic courses.

-The association “Pan y Arte” was founded in order to give the cultural projects a solid basis.
-Year after year, it collects donations to ensure sustainable project work in Nicaragua.
+The association “Pan y Arte” was founded to give the cultural projects a solid basis.
+Year after year, it has collected donations to ensure sustainable project work in Nicaragua.

 Quite often, the daily care in the “Casa” is the sole leisure facility apart from school or work.
-But, the politically neutral and transconfessional centre isn´t just a place for young people.
-Concerts, exhibitions, big Latin American festivals, film events, lectures and various festivities provide a wide plethora of events.
-It doesn´t only attract the people of Grenada, but also visitors from all over the globe.
+But the politically neutral and trans-confessional centre isn’t just a place for young people.
+With concerts, exhibitions, big Latin American festivals, film events, lectures, and various festivities, the centre boast a wide plethora of events.
+It doesn’t only attract the people of Grenada but also visitors from all over the globe.
 For a lot of people, the “Casa” has long become a second home.
-So, the “Casa de los Tres Mundos” fuels the cultural integration of Latin America.
+So, the “Casa de los Tres Mundos” fuels cultural integration in Latin America.

-The teachers of the “Casa” have been going to the poorer and more remote living quarters since 2003 in order to provide music, art, or theatre courses in schools or community centres.
-Culture shouldn´t be a luxury.
-For children to shape their future, they need creativity, education and care.
+The teachers of the “Casa” have been going to the poorer and more remote living quarters since 2003 to provide music, art, or theatre courses in schools or community centres.
+Culture shouldn’t be a luxury.
+Kids need creativity, education, and care to shape their future.
 This is where the “Casa” comes in.

-Indigenous people have been integral to the Amazonien rainforest for more than 10,000 years.
-There are more than 28,000 indigenous people in Antioquia, a province in the northwestern part of Columbia.
+Indigenous people have been integral to the Amazonian rainforest for more than 10,000 years.
+There are more than 28,000 indigenous people in Antioquia, a province in the north-western part of Columbia.
 The Embera, but mainly the Zenú and the Tule (Cuna) are native here.

-The “Organización Indígena de Antioquia” (OIA) is an indigenous non-profit umbrella organisation which supports and finances a number of diverse projects together with international aid organisations and federal institutions on a local and national level.
+The “Organización Indígena de Antioquia” (OIA) is an indigenous non-profit umbrella organisation which supports and finances several diverse projects together with international aid organisations and federal institutions on a local and national level.

 The indigenous people are highly dependent on the rainforest.
-That is why the dialogue with the indigenous people and the concern with the rainforest helps recalibrate our view of the relationship between man and nature.
+That is why the dialogue with the indigenous people and an interest in the rainforest helps reframe our view of the relationship between man and nature.
 This relationship is being neglected more and more in rich countries.
-The realisation can be revolutionary: One begins to question our destructive way of living and economic pursuit.
-One also becomes aware of the economic, ecological and social effects.
+This realisation can be revolutionary: One begins to question our destructive ways of life and economic pursuit.
+One also becomes aware of the economic, ecological, and social effects.

 This project and the programme “Wasser ist Leben” were realised in collaboration with MISERIOR.

-Malnutrition and dehydration are a huge problem in Sertão, a semi-arid area in Brazil, despite it being one of the most rainy regions in the world.
-Malnutrition and dehydration are closely linked to wealth inequality, despotism and corruption.
+Malnutrition and dehydration are a huge problem in Sertão, a semi-arid area in Brazil, despite it being one of the rainiest regions in the world.
+Malnutrition and dehydration are closely linked to wealth inequality, despotism, and corruption.

-There would be an easy solution to this problem: building cisterns in order to help poor families.
+There would be an easy solution to this problem: building cisterns to help poor families.
 Grupo Sal helped fund this project together with MISEREOR and a farming school called IRPAA.

-The successful project of building cisterns was extended: Now, the farming school IRPAA has moved towards agriculture and livestock production which fits the semi-arid climate.
-Further, it can now promote the political lobby work for a necessary agrarian reform.
+The successful project of building cisterns was extended: Now, the farming school IRPAA has moved towards agriculture and livestock production, which fits the semi-arid climate.
+Further, it can now promote the political lobby work necessary for an agrarian reform.

-Collapsed houses, bridges and roads – torn away by floods of water.
+Collapsed houses, bridges, and roads – torn away by floods.